jaydools/Build-a-Bouq/Capstone Proposal.md

 ## Roadmap

 Sprint 1:
-As described in this document, a user will be able to build their custom bouqet based on the stores inventory.
+As described in this document, a user will be able to build their custom bouqet based on the stores available inventory.
 They will be able to see the total price and add to cart.
 A basic functioning web design will be implimented and become more complex in future sprints.

 Sprint 2:
 Add more flowers to pick from.